cjsiador/SpeakEasy-App/README.md

 # SpeakEasy

-Front End application oriented as a translator app that uses ML models.
+Front-end application designed as a translator app utilizing machine learning models.

 ## Technologies used